-Attachment C - Questions to Ask Residents Prior to Inspection
+Attachment C - Questions to Ask Residents Needing Inspection

-Date:

-Call Taken By (DGSD Employee):
+Initial Call Taken By: Date: ate:

 Resident Name:

 Property Address:

 Best Contact Phone Number:

-Required Questions: Yes No
+Upon Day of

+REQUIRED QUESTIONS Scheduling Inspection

+Date Questions Asked

+Questions asked by (DGSD employee initials):

+YES NO YES NO

 Have you or anyone in your household been diagnosed with COVID-19 in the past 14 days?

 Have you or anyone is your household experienced any of the following symptoms today or in the last 14 days? (read each symptom and check appropriate response)

-Fever or Chills
+Fever or Chills 3

-Cough
+Cough ı

-Shortness of breath or difficulty breathing
+Shortness of breath or difficulty breathing J

-Fatigue
+Fatigue)

-Muscle or body aches
+Muscle or body aches 3

-Headache
+Headache)

-New loss of taste or smell
+New loss of taste or smel

-Sore throat
+Sore throa t

-Congestion or runny nose
+Congestion or runny nose)

-Nausea or Vomiting
+Nausea or Vomiting 1

 Diarrhea